 For this trip you can choose between 7-speed unisex touring bikes with back pedal and 21-speed unisex touring bikes with freewheel in different frame sizes as well as unisex electric bikes with back pedal.
 21-speed men's touring bikes with freewheel can be made available for people taller than 1.85m.
 Simply let us know what bike you want when you make your booking.

 The personal route information with rental bike (if booked) takes place on the day of arrival in the hotel.

 Special dates and additional nights

 Special dates are possible on request.
 Additional nights can be booked in each stage location, prices on request.

 Transfer back to the starting point of the journey

 You have the option of booking a relaxed return transfer by minibus from Venice to Bolzano, which runs every Friday, Saturday and Sunday morning.
 Costs per person 85.00 euros, for your own bike there is an additional charge of 29.00 euros.
 Please indicate your request when you make your booking.
 Please note that it is not possible to take your own bikes on the train.

 Cycling in italy

-In Italy, warning vests are mandatory outside closed areas at night and at dusk.
+In Italy, safety vests are compulsory outside built-up areas at night and at dusk

 Costs which are not included in the price